-HTI Witness Mr. Burns observed that good faith negotiations includes providing cost data and network information necessary for CLECs to make informed decisions about access to a customer, or interconnection.85 The Department recommends that the Commission require the inclusion of HTI's proposed language regarding locations of points of interconnection, at Issue 24.
+78. HTI Witness Mr. Burns observed that good faith negotiations includes providing cost data and network information necessary for CLECs to make informed decisions about access to a customer, or interconnection.91

+The Department recommended the inclusion of HTI's proposed language 79. regarding locations of points of interconnection, at Issue 24.